If you're looking to grow your company or increase sales, then understanding your customers is vital.

 Understanding each group's willingness and ability to pay can be helpful for your businesses who want to create content or products that will appeal to them specifically.

 For example, a luxury watch company would likely target high-income earners who are more likely to purchase luxury items.
-These individuals may not have the same needs as lower-income earners; therefore, it's important for companies like this to create content tailored specifically towards their customer base to drive sales and keep them coming back for more.
+These individuals may not have the same needs as lower-income earners; therefore, it's important for companies like this to create content tailored specifically to their customer base to drive sales and keep them coming back for more.

 The idea behind segmentation by education level is to use information about a person's educational background to categorize them based on their level of education and major field.
 So you can tailor your strategy accordingly.